jmdobry/angular-cache/README.md

 <a name='features'></a>
 ## Features

+#### Configuration Parameters

 ##### `storageMode`
 Configure the cache to sync itself with `localStorage` or `sessionStorage`.
 The cache will re-initialize itself from `localStorage` and `sessionStorage` on page refresh.
+See [Using angular-cache with localStorage](#using-angular-cache-with-localStorage).

 ```javascript
 $angularCacheFactory('newCache', { storageMode: 'localStorage' });
 ```

 ##### `localStorageImpl` and `sessionStorageImpl`
 When `storageMode` is set to `"localStorage"` or `"sessionStorage"` angular-cache will default to using the global `localStorage` and `sessionStorage` objects.
 The angular-cache `localStorageImpl` and `sessionStorageImpl` configuration parameters allow you to tell angular-cache which implementation of `localStorage` or `sessionStorage` to use.
 This is useful when you don't want to override the global storage objects or when using angular-cache in a browser that doesn't support `localStorage` or `sessionStorage`.
+See [Using angular-cache with localStorage](#using-angular-cache-with-localStorage).

 ```javascript
 $angularCacheFactory('newCache', { localStorageImpl: myLocalStorageImplementation, storageMode: 'localStorage' });